denniswritescode/ql-contacts/README.md

 ## This is the Second Version of this App!
 For my own peace of mind, I kept working on this project after I submitted it.
 That (extra) work existed in a separate branch for about a week.
-I didn't want to keep adding to something I knew people were looking at.
+I didn't want to keep committing code to a repo I knew people were looking at.
 But, I think the team has probably taken a look at my original work by now.
 So I am now merging my new version into master.

 To see the [original release (v1.0) of this application click here](https://github.com/dennisporterjr/ql-contacts/tree/v1.0).